withdave/qlik/snippets/q_all_fields.md

 Script loads all fields in a data model into a single field.
 Useful for custom pivot sheets.

 ```
+// Let's keep things tidy in the UI
+Set HidePrefix = '%';

 // Load a table of field names
 // First iter over all tables
 FOR iter_tables=0 to NoOfTables() - 1